Eligibility for the Regional Infrastructure Fund

 Regional priorities include:

-• Horticulture, food and beverage
+• Horticulture, Food and Beverage

-• Forestry and wood processing
+• Forestry and Wood Product Manufacturing

-• Science, technology, and innovation
+• Research, Science, and Technology

-• Aviation (specifically Marlborough)
+• Aviation

 These regional priorities were decided by: Nelson Regional Development Agency (NRDA), Innovate Marlborough.